prysmaticlabs/prysm/sharding/README.md

 # Roadmap Phases

-Prysmatic Labs’ implementation will follow parts of the roadmap outlined by Vitalik in his [Sharding FAQ](https://github.com/ethereum/wiki/wiki/Sharding-FAQ) to roll out a working version of quadratic sharding, with a few modifications on our releases.
+Prysmatic Labs will follow the updated Phase 1 Spec posted on ETHResearch by the Foundation's research team to roll out a local version of qudratic sharding.
+In essence, the high-level sharding roadmap is as follows:

 1.  **Phase 1:** Basic SMC shard system with no cross-shard communication along with a proposer + collator node architecture
 2.  **Phase 2:** Receipt-based, cross-shard communication